lew-pop/Software-Testing-Automation-and-Quality-Assurance/README.md

 * ContactServiceTest.java: Junit coverage tests to ensure the ContactService class fulfills all user requirements.
 The unit tests were designed with obscure structure-based methods.

 * ContactTest.java: Junit coverage tests to ensure the Contact object contains all of the user-required characteristics.

+* Summary and Reflection.pdf: A summary and reflection of the design and development of the Phonebook mobile back-end services and JUnit tests.

 ## Experience and Knowledge Gained: